SeldonIO/seldon-core/examples/cicd-argocd/README.md

 * Setup argocd
 ```
 # get cmd-line login details, and use to login
+# the script assumes a hosted argocd
+# with minikube you get get the URL with `minikube service argocd-server -n argocd` - note some browsers may block and you may have to proceed insecurely
 ./argocd/get-argocd-cmd-line-login

 # add current cluster to list
+# add may not be needed if already in list
 ./argocd/argocd-cluster-add
 ./argocd/argocd-cluster-list